onato/Texture/docs/_docs/node-overview.md

 Texture offers the following nodes.

-A key advantage of using nodes over UIKit components is that **all nodes preform layout and display off of the main thread**, so that the main thread is available to immediately respond to user interaction events.
+A key advantage of using nodes over UIKit components is that **all nodes perform layout and display off of the main thread**, so that the main thread is available to immediately respond to user interaction events.

 <table style="width:100%" class = "paddingBetweenCols">
   <tr>